skirmess/Git-Background/README.md

 `Proc::Background` is run with `autoterminate` set, which will kill the Git process if the future is destroyed.

+Since version 0.004 `run` `croaks` if it gets called in void context.

 ## version( \[ARGS\] )

 Returns the version of the used Git binary or undef if no Git command was